kabyru/secure-ad-hoc-network/README.md

 ### What happens when an SP is potentially missing from the network?
 During normal AUTHENTICATED node operation, after engaging with other nodes to ensure authentication status is intact, the node will check its direct neighbor list to see if an SP node resides in the network as a neighbor.
 Should the node detect that an SP node is not available as a direct neighbor, the node will flag this as a potential issue to investigate.

+Before continuing further, the network engages in an **election process** (hence the name) to determine which remaining node within the network would make the best SP Node candidate.
+The information used to determine the best SP Node candidate is the *timestamp of when the node discovered that an SP was missing*, hence the new SP Node is decided on a First Come, First Serve basis.
+This mechanism is done to prevent multiple SP nodes from joining the network, as a requirement of this ad-hoc network configuration is that *only one SP node is allowed at a time.*

 Before making assumptions that an SP node must be missing, there are possible explanations to this problem that do not implicate that an issue exists:

 * An SP node resides in the network, but just isn't a neighbor to the node.